aubreyrjones/lemon-py/README.md

 instead of the parser (by `ID`-pattern with trailing `(` and `[` respectively), thereby avoiding ambiguities around function argument lists inside expression trees.

+# C++

+Generated parser modules are designed to be usable from C++ applications (almost) as easily as Python.
+Use `lempy_build --cpp OUTPUT_DIR` to generate C++ files for your parser.
+The directory (and each parent) will be created if it does not exist.

+`ParseNode.hpp` is the clean public interface to the parser.
+You should be able to add that into your regular include path no problem.
+The interface is roughly identical to the Python interface described above, using standard C++17 types.

+In addition to the `parser::ParseNode` itself, this header exports the `parse()` and `dotify()` functions for parsing and visualizing trees.

+None of the internal types or machinery for the parser is exposed.
+Likewise, this file does not change with grammar changes (only lemon-py upgrades), so you only need to copy it from the generated files once.

+Note that the first line of the output header defines `LEMON_PY_SUPPRESS_PYTHON`, disabling inclusion of the `pybind11` headers and generation of the Python module interface.
+If you want the Python interface built as well, remove that line from the header, make sure `pybind11` is in your include path, and building `_parser.cpp` should generate basically identical object code to the regular `lempy_build` Python build.

+`_parser.cpp` is a self-contained implementation of the entire lexer, parser, and other internal doodads.
+You'll need to add that to your build's source files, updating it each time that you modify your grammar.

 # Deep Matter